os-climate/sostrades-dev-tools/docs/source/user_manual.md

 ![](images/platform_study/study_workspace/data/data_at_root_node.png)

-As seen in the previous screenshots, a variable can be uploaded from csv files (in the case of dataframes or dictionaries) or directly editable for simple types as integer,float,list,dataframe,dictionaries ...
+As seen in the previous screenshots, a variable can be uploaded from csv files (in the case of dataframes or dictionaries) or directly editable for simple types as integer, float, list, dataframe, dictionaries ...
 Depending on the types specified for the variable some integrity rules are implemented to be sure the user save a value that is coherent with the type of the variable.
 It is also possible that the developer has created specific integrity rules for the data edition and the integrity error